+Factors Considered.
+The Compensation Committee considers Company and individual executive performance as the most important factors in determining an executive's compensation.
 With respect to its evaluation of Company performance, the Compensation Committee believes that an evaluation of our financial and operating performance provides an appropriate measure of Company performance in relation to our business objectives and for setting executive compensation.
-In February 2014, the Compensation Committee approved the adoption of the 2014 Cash Bonus Plan, which set out certain objective criteria for evaluation of the Company's and each officer's performance.
-The objective metrics considered by the compensation committee in respect of 2014 Company performance included:
+Accordingly, the Compensation Committee utilizes certain objective criteria for evaluation of the Company's and each officer's performance.
+The objective metrics considered by the compensation committee in respect of 2015 Company performance included:

-- Funds from operations ("FFO") per share
+- · Funds from operations per share

 - Asset growth

-- Absolute total return to stockholders
+- · Absolute total return to stockholders

 - · Relative total return to stockholders

-- Capital raising
+- · Capital raising

 - Dividend growth

-- Year-end leased occupancy
+- · Year-end leased occupancy

-- · Same store net operating income ("NOI") growth
+- · Same store net operating income growth

 The Compensation Committee selected each of the above operating metrics because they believe that these metrics are the critical drivers of overall fundamental performance that will over time lead to the creation of sustainable stockholder value.
 In addition to these operating metrics, the Compensation Committee considered additional role-specific objective criteria in evaluating the performance and compensation of Mr. Haines, our Chief Financial Officer, and Mr. Schoebel, our Chief Operating Officer.
-See "-Annual Bonuses."
+See "-Annual Cash Incentives"

-We believe that the operating metrics described above may not necessarily reflect the totality of the challenges faced, and the goals accomplished, by our management team in 2014 in continuing to grow our Company, our balance sheet and our investor base.
-In particular, comparisons of these metrics against those of our peer groups tend to understate our management team's performance, given that many of the companies in our peer group are fully-mature companies with much longer operating histories.
+We believe that the operating metrics described above may not necessarily reflect the totality of the challenges faced, and the goals accomplished, by our management team in 2015 in continuing to grow our Company, our balance sheet and our investor base.
+In particular, comparisons of these metrics against those of our executive compensation peer group tend to understate our management team's performance, given that many of the companies in our executive compensation peer group are fully-mature companies with much longer operating histories.
 As a consequence, in addition to these objective metrics, the Compensation Committee also took into account, among others, the following additional factors: diversification of our investor base, investor relations activities, the increase in our analyst coverage and the maintenance of an investment grade rating for our senior unsecured debt.

-The Compensation Committee also reviewed individual performance evaluations conducted by each executive officer.
-The Compensation Committee also considered the relative value provided by each of the executive officers towards our success in 2014, including Mr. Tanz's and Mr. Haines's contribution to the achievement of our financial goals, Mr. Schoebel's contribution with respect to the properties we acquired during 2014 and Mr. Baker's contribution to the achievement of our overall business goals during 2014.
+The Compensation Committee also reviews individual performance evaluations conducted by each executive officer.
+The Compensation Committee also considered the relative value provided by each of the executive officers towards our success in 2015, including Mr. Tanz's and Mr. Haines's contribution to the achievement of our financial goals, Mr. Schoebel's contribution with respect to the properties we acquired during 2015 and Mr. Baker's contribution to the achievement of our overall business goals during 2015.